cchitsiang/awesome-stars/topics.md

 - [faultline/faultline](https://github.com/faultline/faultline) - Error tracking tool on AWS managed services.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
 - [vanus-labs/vanus](https://github.com/vanus-labs/vanus) - Vanus is a Serverless, event streaming system with processing capabilities.
 It easily connects SaaS, Cloud Services, and Databases to help users build next-gen Event-driven Applications.
-- [inngest/inngest](https://github.com/inngest/inngest) - Run reliable serverless background functions, triggered by events or cron, on any platform.
+- [inngest/inngest](https://github.com/inngest/inngest) - Inngest is the developer platform for easily building reliable workflows with zero infrastructure.
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [Serverless-Devs/Serverless-Devs](https://github.com/Serverless-Devs/Serverless-Devs) - :fire::fire::fire: Serverless Devs developer tool ( Serverless Devs 开发者工具 )
 - [kedacore/keda](https://github.com/kedacore/keda) - KEDA is a Kubernetes-based Event Driven Autoscaling component.
 It provides event driven scale for any container running in Kubernetes